 - If you are contacted by anyone to fill out a form regarding your stimulus check or anyone asks you to provide an account number for your stimulus check, it’s likely fraud.

 - The IRS will not call you seeking your account information in order to deposit stimulus funds.
 Do not give out your personal banking information to any caller.

 - If you receive a check for more than you were expecting, followed by a phony call telling you to keep $1200 and mail the rest back, it’s likely fraud.
 Do not cash that check.

 - 1st United will not call or text you asking for your online banking credentials (user ID, password, card number).
 Do not give out your personal banking information.
 We will verify you in other ways.
 Hang up and call 1st United if you aren’t sure!

 Get Alerted When Your Payment Comes In

 Create an alert on your 1st United checking or savings account that lets you know when your stimulus payment is deposited.
 Log in to your account, select Manage Alerts, then Account Alerts.
 Choose History Alert from the drop down and fill in the information.
 Watch our video on how to create history alerts to learn more.

 If youR account is closed

-If you specified a 1st United account for your 2019 tax filing and that account is now closed, you will need to contact the IRS as soon as possible using the Get My Payment tool to let them know how you'd like to receive your payment.
+If you specified a 1st United account for your last tax filing and that account is now closed, you will need to contact the IRS.
+Here's more information.
 If they have already sent the payment, we will reject those funds and send them back to the IRS.
 We are unable to reopen the account to accept the funds.